IBM/data-prep-kit/transforms/universal/tokenization/python/README.md

 ## Running

 ### CLI Options
-When running the transform with the Python launcher, the following command line arguments are available in addition to the options provided by the [python launcher](../../../../data-processing-lib/doc/python-launcher-options.md) and the [python launcher](../../../../data-processing-lib/doc/python-launcher-options.md).
+The following command line arguments are available in addition to the options provided by the [python launcher](../../../../data-processing-lib/doc/python-launcher-options.md) and the [python launcher](../../../../data-processing-lib/doc/python-launcher-options.md).
 ```